saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - `ctrl+shift+up/down`:
 - `!`: Gives HTML boilerplate (emmet).
 - `lorem`: Gives random text (emmet). use lorem\*n for n times text.
-- You can trigger suggestions at any time by pressing Ctrl+Space.
+- You can trigger suggestions at any time by pressing `Ctrl+Space`.
-- To format HTML source code, you can use the Format Document command Ctrl+Shift+I to format the entire file or Format Selection Ctrl+K Ctrl+F to just format the selected text.
+- To format HTML source code, you can use the Format Document command `Ctrl+Shift+I` to format the entire file or Format Selection `Ctrl+K Ctrl+F` to just format the selected text.

-## strict mode in JS
+## Strict mode in JS

 - Usage: "use strict";
-- Used at top of file and function.
+- Used at top of file, block and function.

 ## Effect of strict